Updated February 25, 2020.

 The Nine Patch block is one of the simplest quilt blocks but can be varied and changed in many ways to make a dramatic statement.
 Thus project takes the basic Nine Patch block and repeats it three times, each at a different scale.
 I wanted to take a simple motif and repeat it in ever larger sizes.
+I love this project, it hangs on the wall in my office.

 I chose to do this project in the colors of an Amish quilt.
 I began with black 18 mesh mono canvas.
 For the stitched black parts of the design I used Felicity’s Garden in Cast Iron Black.
 You could use any crewel-weight wool or silk/wool blend.
+I made this project many yearsago and the threads I used reflect what was in my staash then.
+There are many new threads that could be usesd: Colonial or Rainbow Persian, Planet Earth Wool, Bella Lusso, Vineyard Merino, or any of the Gumnut wools.

 There are five colored areas in the design.
 I chose five shades of pink wool and wool/silk thread.
 You could pick color in the Amish palette (green, blue, violet and red) and then find five shades of the color.
 Since very little thread is used, use threads from your stash.
 In my piece I have Medici, Felicity’s Garden, EPiC, Burmilana, Appleton Crewel, and Sheep’s Silk.